jackamrl/worldwide-news-app/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## API </newscatcher>

+Newscatcher is the api we use.
+Here is the documentation of [newscatcher api](https://docs.newscatcherapi.com/) the documentation.
+Please use api calls sparingly, as we're only allowed one call quota.

+## Further help

 ## Contributing

 Thank you for considering contributing to WorldwideNewsApp!
 To contribute, follow these steps: